 Clelia is best known for playing the role of Niamh Brennan in RTÉ’s flagship drama series FAIR CITY.
-She is currently filming the Channel 5 series MADAME BLANC written by Sally Lindsay.
+She is currently appearing in the role of Maeve Ludlow in BBC Daytime series DOCTORS.
+She also plays the role of Georgina in the Channel 5 series MADAME BLANC written by Sally Lindsay.

 She won the hearts of the nation performing in the 2019 series of DANCING WITH THE STARS and starred as the host for the live tour at the INEC Killarney.

 Most recently she played the role of Baroness Elsa von Schraeder in the UK & Ireland Tour of THE SOUND OF MUSIC for Bill Kenwright Productions and the role of Ella Young in Danny Brennan's radio drama THE MORRIGAN directed by Marrisa Aroy.

 She also played the role of Breda in short film BARRY directed by John Robert Brown, which debuted at the 2020 Cork International Film Festival.